 What Type of Pattern Should I Use?

 The pattern options available when laying tile are virtually endless.
-We think there are 2 primary and basic patterns you will be familiar with:
+We generally install our tile in two primary and basic patterns you will be familiar with:

 - A “jack-on-jack” pattern is the most common.
 The pattern consists of tile laid like squares on a checkerboard.